tomleeson/beanstream-payform/README.md

 The above example uses PayField's default display and behaviour, but it is also possible to configure it:
  * Placeholders can be added to the HTML markup to specify where the fields are injected.
- * The web page can listen for callbacks from Payfields to handle styling and error states
+ * The web page can listen for callbacks from Payfields to handle styling and error states.
  * The 'data-submit-form' attribute on the script tag can be used to specify if the Payflelds should submit the form after tokenization, or just fire an event.

 The integration below shows placeholders and the data attribute in use.
 It shows PayFields placeholders within the markup of a Bootstrap styled form.